WTKA: Sports Radio

 In 1999, WTKA began using the brand name "The Ticket" and revamped its program lineup to be primarily sports programming, with ESPN Radio outside of local shows and the farm report.
 WTKA is once again owned by Cumulus Broadcasting due in part to a multi-station swap between Cumulus and Clear Channel that involved stations in Michigan And Ohio.

 Today, WTKA bills itself as "Sports Talk 1050 AM", the official voice of the University of Michigan sports in Ann Arbor.
 It is not, however, the flagship station.
-That status belongs to WWJ 950 in Detroit.
+That status belongs to WCSX 94.7 in Detroit.
 Sports Talk 1050 AM carries U-M college football, basketball, and hockey as well as Detroit Red Wings hockey and Detroit Tigers baseball.
 The Tigers are a holdover from the WPZA era, as Monaghan also owned the Tigers at that time.

 On April 23, 2007 WTKA fired former University of Michigan hockey player Dave Shand from the station.
 Shand served as the co-host for the morning show titled "In the Locker Room with Dave Shand."
 The station gave no reason for the firing.
 Shand claims University of Michigan athletic director Bill Martin pressured the station to fire him, but a lawsuit against Martin on this claim was dismissed for lack of evidence.

+On August 26, 2024, WTKA rebranded as "The Big 1050 WTKA".